reriley/home_energy_nyc/CONTRIBUTING.md

 Please:
-* Clearly state the objetive of the changes
+* Clearly state the objective of the changes
 * Provide plots and examples that show what data manipulation is outputting
 * Provide any other clarifying information